Asnawi Mangkualam: PSM Makassar

-After Liga 1 (Indonesia) emerged as the stable football competition in the country, Asnawi in 2017 returned to PSM Makassar, where he made his debut against Persela Lamongan in the Indonesia President's Cup, the league's pre-season tournament.
+After Liga 1 emerged as the stable football competition in the country, Asnawi in 2017 returned to PSM Makassar, where he made his debut against Persela Lamongan in the Indonesia President's Cup, the league's pre-season tournament.
+On 16 April, Asnawi made his Liga 1 debut with PSM in a 3–1 win against the same opponent where he played the full 90 minutes.
+Asnawi finished the season with only 9 appearances.

 Despite his young age, he rapidly established himself as one of the club's most talented and promising players, thanks to his versatility and his technical skills.
+In the 2018 season, he made 14 appearances for the club, much better than the previous season.